rapidsai/cuml/cpp/include/cuml/experimental/fil/README.md

 **stream**: The CUDA stream which will be used for the actual model import.
 If CPU is being used, this argument is ignored.
 Note that you do *not* need CUDA headers if you are working with a CPU-only build of FIL.
-This argument uses a `kayak::cuda_stream` type which evaluates to a placeholder type in CPU-only builds.
-For applications which themselves want to implement CPU-GPU interoperable builds, the `kayak::cuda_stream` type can be used directly.
+This argument uses a `raft_proto::cuda_stream` type which evaluates to a placeholder type in CPU-only builds.
+For applications which themselves want to implement CPU-GPU interoperable builds, the `raft_proto::cuda_stream` type can be used directly.